02 May The Nazis’ Nemesis

 by Rosa Kasper

 From to 1942-43, Monsignor Hugh O’Flaherty was the most-wanted man in Rome.
 During this time, he saved at least 6,500 Jews and Allied soldiers from near-certain death.
+He was the Nazis' nemesis.

 O’Flaherty was a brawny man, who stood 6 feet 2 inches tall and weighed over 200 pounds.
 Those who met him said his eyes twinkled behind his cheap wire-frame eyeglasses.
 He was known and loved by many for his authentic Irish charm and for his deep compassion for all who suffered, and he inspired affection and trust in people from all levels of society.